ggorondi/plant_app/README.md

 # Plant App

-The Plant App is a simple web application that uses Django for backend and React on the frontend.
+This project is a simple web application made with Django // React // Tensorflow.
 It provides a simple interface for users to upload images of plants and receive classification results using a Keras/TensorFlow model.

 https://github.com/ggorondi/plant_app/assets/113739099/85d2d9e8-f853-423d-86dc-aeb143250890